-The Task Force on Climate-Related Financial Disclosures (TCFD) was established by the Financial Stability Board (FSB) during COP212 in 2015 with the aim of helping investors and other stakeholders better understand and manage climate risks and opportunities.
+The Task Force on Climate-Related Financial Disclosures (TCFD) was established by the Financial Stability Board (FSB) during COP213 in 2015 with the aim of helping investors and other stakeholders better understand and manage climate risks and opportunities.
 This led to the development of the TCFD recommendations, providing organisations with a standardised disclosure framework that can be adopted across sectors and jurisdictions, structured around Governance, Strategy, Risk Management, and Metrics and Targets, as shown in Figure 1.

 In the UK, this was subsequently followed by the government's ambition for all sectors of the economy to report in line with the TCFD Recommendations by 2025.
-To support this initiative, the Financial Conduct Authority (FCA) finalised its rules in December 2021, mandating that asset managers adhere to the TCFD framework.
+To support this initiative, the UK Financial Conduct Authority (FCA) finalised its rules in December 2021, mandating that asset managers adhere to the TCFD framework.
+In 2024, the FCA also introduced an anti-greenwashing rule, a key component of the FCA's broader Sustainability Disclosure Requirements (SDR) framework, mandating that all sustainability-related claims be fair, clear, and not misleading.